 9. Resident Evil 4 remake

-You should absolutely make the time for this remake, as we mention in our Resident Evil 4 remake review.
+You should absolutely make the time for this remake, as we mentioned in our Resident Evil 4 remake review.
 When thinking about the best zombie games, though, it’s worth treasuring its legacy and honoring the game that paved the way for many, many others in the coming years.
-Resident Evil 4 remains a classic, and while the fact that it’s gotten so many ports is pretty much a meme nowadays, it’s definitely something to take advantage of.
+Resident Evil 4 remains a classic, and while the fact that it’s gotten so many ports is pretty much a meme nowadays, there’s definitely a reason why the game has been put on numerous platforms.

 The campiness of both the story and how Leon S. Kennedy reacts and confronts every character and villain that he encounters in his search for Ashley Graham remains as funny as ever.
-The action, especially in the way weapons can change how you approach each encounter and how far you can push them through upgrades is still unmatched.
-With so many little touches and secrets to find, Resident Evil 4 is still worth playing (or replaying) in 2023.
+The action, especially in the way weapons can change how you approach each encounter and how far you can push them through upgrades, is still unmatched.
+With so many little touches and secrets to find, Resident Evil 4 is still worth playing (or replaying) right now.
 And, from the looks of it, this will be the case for many years to come still.

 10. State of Decay 2

 State of Decay was a game that excelled in its small stories.
-In conjunction with a smart approach to an open world map, back when the scales of the genre hadn’t gotten as massive as they’ve been in recent years, the game had novelty to spare.
+In conjunction with a smart approach to an open world map, back when the scales of the genre hadn’t gotten as massive as they are now, the game had novelty to spare.
 But it was perhaps the way it treated death and companions, iterating on ideas from games like ZombiU, that set it apart from the rest.
-You begin each playthrough surrounded by randomized characters, each with their own traits and skills.
+You begin each playthrough surrounded by randomized characters, each with their traits and skills.
 It’s up to you to decide who’s going to tag along in the next expedition, and how far they’ll make it.

 This interesting approach to freedom in the genre is only enhanced in State of Decay 2.
 You’ll have to build defenses around your base, scavenge for resources from abandoned outposts and decaying facilities, and attempt to build — and maintain — a community of survivors.
 Moreover, if you’ve been away from the game since its original release, State of Decay 2: Juggernaut Edition adds a wide array of improvements, additional modes, and tons of vital features that vastly improve the experience.
 So, check it out ahead of the State of Decay 3 release date.